-Planning a Nursery: Do Keep the Future in Mind
+Do Keep the Future in Mind

 Try to purchase items that you feel can be repurposed in the future for your child.
 For instance, while buying a small, beautiful crib might be a tempting proposition at the moment, it would be more beneficial to buy one that can be converted into a toddler bed in the future.
 This might seem like the more expensive thing to do at the moment, but considering the fact that the baby would eventually need a bigger bed, you’re sparing yourself from the added expense later.
 Additionally, instead of investing in a purpose-built changing table, simply buy a dresser, with a makeshift changing station on top.

-The rule of thumb is to have a lighting system in place that can give you the darkness you sometimes need during the day, and the brightness you need when you have to feed the baby in the middle of the night.
+In nursery planning, a rule of thumb is to have a lighting system in place that can give you the darkness you sometimes need during the day, and the brightness you need when you have to feed the baby in the middle of the night.
 It is often assumed that a low-lit nursery would help give a calming vibe to the room.
 But while this may hold true for other rooms, a baby room would be the exception.
 In theory, low-lit rooms might be soothing, but when you add a colicky or hungry baby into the mix, it quickly becomes a recipe for an emotional breakdown (on the part of the parent).
 Navigating a low-lit room, with a restless baby can be quite overwhelming.
 So perhaps you may consider having bright, eco-friendly lights, with a reliable dimmer.

 Some energy-efficient lighting options include Halogens and LEDs.
 In the past, dimmers were risky, inefficient and didn’t really save energy.
 However, modern dimmers efficiently reduce your bulb’s energy use, prolonging the lifespan of your lights, thereby reducing waste.

 Another thing to take into consideration is the color temperature of the light.
 Although considered environmentally-friendly, blue light emissions can have an adverse effect on your sleep, and could potentially cause diseases.
-So be sure to opt for warmer colors like 2700k that have less blue light emissions.
+So be sure to opt for warmer colors like In2700k that have less blue light emissions.

-Planning a Nursery: Do Stock up on Some Supplies
+Do Stock up on Some Supplies

 As mentioned before, you’ll be surprised to see how quickly you go through diapers, burp cloths and onesies.
 Once you find your groove, it’ll feel like a monotonous routine – Sleep, feed, dress, change.
 Sleep, feed, dress, change.
 Considering a major portion of your day would be spent trying to just get those things done, you will find little time to go shop or order in supplies, in case of emergency.
 It’s a good idea to stock up on things you know you’ll definitely use frequently, and keep them close by, so that you have constant backup.
 When it comes to baby supplies, your reinforcements need reinforcements.
 No one wants to wake up to feed the baby at night, only to see that they have heavily soiled their clothes, and everything that fits them is either dirty or still in the dryer.

-Planning a Nursery: Do Try to Manage Your Time as Best as Possible
+Do Try to Manage Your Time as Best as Possible

 This is easier said than done, but you will need to manage your time before the baby arrives, because doing so after is a dream that only unicorn parents can achieve.
 Make a list of things-to-do and prioritize them based on importance and time needed to execute them from start to finish.
 Don’t put things on hold.
 The baby’s ETA might seem like a long way on paper, but if you start late, you are bound to do things frantically, which would turn nursery-planning – which is supposed to be a calming activity especially for a soon-to-be mama – into a stressful ordeal.